The 11th January is National Milk Day and it has got us thinking about Free school milk.

 What does the science have to say?

 In 2018, a review of all research into milk and obesity found that there is not enough evidence to support these claims.
-Children who drink milk are at no greater risk of obesity, in fact some studies have shown they tend to have better diets overall.
+Children who drink milk are at no greater risk of obesity.
+In fact some studies have shown they tend to have better diets overall.

 Milk at home